-Spring has definitely arrived in Athens.
-This past weekend the temperatures soared to 26 degrees Celsius, 78.8 degrees Fahrenheit So what do we Athenians do on a how Sunday Spring morning after a long winter?
+Spring has definitely arrived in Athens!
+This past weekend the temperature hasn’t stopped climbing!
+So what do we Athenians do on a Sunday Spring morning after a long winter?
 We go to the beach!

 Athens is surrounded by water so spending a day at one of the many lovely and clean beaches along its’ coastline is relatively easy and accessible either by public transport or taxi.
 One of the most beautiful areas of Athens to visit is the Schinias National Park where you will be able to combine great swimming, relaxation, incredible natural beauty, bird watching, water sports, canoeing or rowing, cycling or walking.